-It retails for approximately \$33.50 and is available for two day delivery.
+It retails for approximately \$38.50 new and is available for two day delivery.
+Many used copies are available for less.

 You may choose whatever option suits you.
 HOWEVER I STRONGLY RECOMMEND GETTING A PRINTED OR PRINTABLE (PDF) VERSION.
 Students with printed versions seem to do better in the course and student feedback suggests it is the better option.
 The online book requires you to be connected to the Internet whenever you read it.